Proposed regulations for road user charges - consultation

 Overview

-We are consulting on proposals for regulations required to support the modernisation of New Zealand’s road user charges (RUC) system.
+Consultation on proposals for regulations required to support the modernisation of New Zealand’s road user charges (RUC) system closed on 12 June 2026.
 These regulations would be made under the Land Transport (Revenue) Amendment Bill (the Bill) if it is enacted.

 Why are regulations needed?